Nobel winner Yunus returning to Bangladesh to lead new government

 Few other details about the planned government have been released, including the role of the military.

-But Bangladeshis voiced hope as they joined a rally in Dhaka on Wednesday of the former opposition Bangladesh National Party.
+But Bangladeshis voiced hope as they joined a rally in Dhaka on Wednesday for the former opposition Bangladesh National Party (BNP).

 “I expect that a national government will be formed with everyone’s consent in a beautiful way,” Moynul Islam Pintu told AFP.